Ricardovvvv/ECANet/README.md

 # Updates
 * Updated the code for testing model speed and the code for the three modules and additional changes will be coming soon.
 (Nov/26/2024)
+* The code for the configs and model is released.(Dec/14/2024)

 # Experimental results
 |Model(Cityscapes)|Val(%mIOU)|Test(%mIOU)|FPS|